 Why Should You Do Squats?

 There are many reasons to start squatting, even if you're not looking to improve your butt.
 Here are some benefits of squats that may surprise you.
 So, without delay, let's find out the incredible benefits of squats which can affect the entire body!

 Improve Balance and Coordination

 Squats help improve balance and coordination as they require the use of multiple muscle groups simultaneously.
-While you're squatting, your quads, hamstrings, and glutes all work together, resulting in improved communication between your muscles and your brain.
+While squatting, your quads, hamstrings, and glutes all work together, resulting in improved communication between your muscles and brain.

 Help Build Muscles